 Growing in Texas

 Marijuana cultivation is considered marijuana possession and Texas has strict laws on possession.
 If you want to stay out of jail, you need to make sure no one knows you possess marijuana.
 The best way to do that is by creating a discrete grow room for cultivating your plants.
-I offer detailed advice on how to do this in my free Marijuana Grow Bible.
-In it, I share some of my expert tips on growing discretely that I have learned throughout the years.
+There is detailed advice on how to do this in the free Marijuana Grow Bible.
+In it, Robert shares some tips on growing discretely that he’s learned throughout the years.

 When following these tips, combined with high-quality seeds, you’ll be able to grow just the right amount of weed without anyone knowing.